 Wakefield District Health Walks

-Wakefield health walks began in November 2000 and are coordinated by the Wakefield Council.
+Wakefield health walks began in 1999 and are coordinated by the Health Improvement Team within Wakefield Council.

 - Reduce blood pressure and keep your heart healthy

-- Less chance of developing certain diseases such as cancer, type 2 diabetes and heart disease
+- Reduce the risk of developing certain diseases such as cancer, type 2 diabetes and heart disease

 One of the easiest ways to be active at the recommended levels is to walk for at least 30mins 5 times per week.